Retail trends in 2023Find out

 Our on-demand world has raised the bar for the retail supply chain.
 Speed is just as important as convenience, from fast checkout to express delivery.
 And if you can’t meet consumer expectations?
 You can bet your bottom dollar your next best competitor will.

 As retail trends go, this one isn’t going anywhere.
-Among US baby boomers, same-day delivery (+39%) and next-day delivery (+10%) have both grown in importance as key purchase drivers since Q2 2021.
+Among US baby boomers, same-day delivery (+45%) and next-day delivery (+23%) have both grown in importance as key purchase drivers since Q2 2022.
 And looking at the wider consumer pool, fuss-free returns are a big selling point for 64% of US online shoppers.

-• Good reviews from other consumers (+7%)
+• Good reviews from other customers (+7%)

 3. AI and personalization

-Younger US shoppers stand out for wanting tailored recommendations when shopping online
+Younger US shoppers stand out for wanting tailored recommendations when shopping online.

 Not only is AI useful for creative purposes, it’s also an effective way to improve omnichannel shopping experiences.
 Retailers can quickly understand customer preferences, then personalize promotions and product recommendations across ecommerce sites, social media, apps, and marketing channels.